ganeshm04/PDF_Summary_Chat/README.md

 - **Note:** Chat feature is not integrated because it requires OpenAI API credits.
 The code related to chat feature is in "./server" folder which runs in local computer with docker.

-- **Note:** The razor payment is integrated but code is commmented, To use, uncommment
+- **Note:** The razor payment is integrated but code is commented, To use, uncomment